JoeHolt/BetterReminders/README.md

   - Due Date
   - Estimated Time to Complpete
   - Completed
+  - Date to remind when due
+- Quick add task with just task name
 - Clean and classy PopoverUI to add classes and tasks
 - Ability to edit classes and tasks
 - Multiple task view modes